 - Evidence supports the case for adopting the Axonics SNM system for treating refractory OAB in the NHS.
 Axonics SNM system improves symptoms and QoL.
-It has a longer battery life than the non-rechargeable system used in NHS clinical practice - Axonics SNM system should be considered as an option for individuals with refractory OAB, that is, when conservative treatment or treatment with medicine has not worked, in line with NICE's guidelines on urinary incontinence and pelvic organ prolapse and LUTS.
-Axonics SNM system is small and does not need to be removed for most MRI scans, so it may be useful for those with a low body mass index (BMI) or when an MRI is likely - Cost modeling estimates that over 15 years, the Axonics SNM system is cost saving compared with the non-rechargeable system by about £6,025 per person.
-Cost savings are calculated to begin six years after implant.
-This is because the device needs to be replaced less frequently than the non-rechargeable system, assuming Axonics has a life span of at least 15 years.
-For more details, refer to the NICE resource impact statement
+It has a longer battery life than the non-rechargeable system used in NHS clinical practice. - Axonics SNM system should be considered as an option for individuals with refractory OAB that is, when conservative treatment or treatment with medicine has not worked, in line with NICE's guidelines on UI and pelvic organ prolapse and LUTS.
+Axonics SNM system is small and does not need to be removed for most MRI scans, so it may be useful for those with a low body mass index (BMI) or when an MRI is likely.

-In the 2019 NICE guideline for assessing and managing UI and pelvic organ prolapse in women aged 18 and over, recommendations regarding SNS are as follows:
+In the 2019 NICE guideline for assessing and managing UI and pelvic organ prolapse in women aged 18 and over, recommendations regarding SNS are as follows: offer percutaneous SNM to women after local or regional multidisciplinary teams (MDT) review of their OAB has not responded to non-surgical management including medications and:

-- Offer percutaneous SNM to women after local or regional multidisciplinary teams (MDT) review of their OAB has not responded to non-surgical management including medications; and - Symptoms have not responded to botulinum toxin (BTX) type A; or - Individuals are unprepared to accept the risks of needing catheterization associated with BTX type A
+- Symptoms have not responded to botulinum toxin (BTX) type A; or - Individuals are unprepared to accept the risks of needing catheterization associated with BTX type A.